It is better to be alone than in bad company.

-Ultimately, you should surround yourself with people who make you a better person and let go of those who don’t.
-Here are some warning signs you’re in the presence of the latter:
+Ultimately, you should surround yourself with people who make you a better person and distance yourself from those who don’t.
+Here are some general warning signs you’re in the presence of the latter:

 1. They only make time for you when it’s convenient for them.

 It’s obvious, but any relationship without regular interaction and communication is going to have problems, especially when there’s a lack of commitment.

 Don’t waste your time with someone who only wants you around when it’s convenient for them.
 You shouldn’t have to force someone to make a space in their life for you, because if they truly care about you they will gladly create space for you.

 Being in a relationship with someone who overlooks your worth isn’t loyalty, it’s stupidity.
 Never beg someone for attention.
 Know your self-worth, and move on if you must.

 Some people will refuse to accept that you are no longer who you used to be – that you’ve made mistakes in the past, learned from them, and moved past them.
 They may not be able to stand the fact that you’re growing and moving on with your life, and so they will try to drag your past to catch up with you.
 Do not help them by acknowledging their negative behavior.
 Keep moving forward.

 Holding on to the unchangeable past is a waste of energy and serves no purpose in creating a better day today.
 If someone continuously judges you by your past and holds it against you, you might have to repair your future by leaving them behind.

 Healthy relationships keep the doors and windows wide open.
 Plenty of air is flowing and no one feels trapped.
 Relationships thrive in this kind of unrestricted environment.
 You can come and go as you please, but you choose to stay because where you are is where you want to be.